Accounting for

 The income statement for a manufacturing business is a bit different to that of a trading business:

-Finished goods: Inventories that have been fully manufactured and are ready for sale.
+Finished goods are inventories that have been fully manufactured and are ready for sale.

 In a manufacturing business the closing value of finished goods are calculated as follows: